BR-Org-986/Protector/README.md

 - POST URL provided to the webhook to receive the repository creation payload "URL": "WEBHOOK_URL"

+- Default Branch specified for the Organization.
+Currently, trying to read this live from GitHub is inconsistent.
+		"DefaultBranch": "DEFAULT_BRANCH"

 - Boolean controlling if you would like the service to handle registering the webhook on startup.
 - Set this to false if you would prefer to setup the webhook in some other way.